livecycle/preevy/site/docs/local-development.md

 ### 3. Expose the service's SSH endpoint

-Now we want to expose the tunnel service to the internet.
+Now we want to expose the tunnel service to the internet, so the machines running in the cloud could access it.
 In this example we'll be using [ngrok](https://ngrok.com/) to achieve that:

 ```bash
 ngrok tcp 2223